TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 extern crate num;
 ```

-Next, I want to split the library's functionality into different modules:
+Next, I wanted to split the library's functionality into different modules:
 - analysis: parses input signal
 - tab_generation: generates a guitar tab from analysed signal
 - utils: general utility, extension methods and so on